 Most of these trips start and finish with a pickup/drop off at Turin Airport for convenience.

-Once on the tour, each day isn’t too long and can be completed at a steady pace without too much time pressure, so that you are able to build experience and refine your technique during the week.
+Each day isn’t too long and can be completed at a steady pace without too much time pressure, so that you are able to build experience and refine your technique during the week.

 Norwegian Day Tours

 Our Norwegian trips explore the fjords and islands of Arctic Norway.
 These are all valley based weeks, either staying at a local hotel or self-catering accommodation, depending on the area.